Hello and welcome! It’s great to have you here. If you’re curious about whether Notion is free, you’re in the right place.

 Even though it costs nothing, the free version of Notion is truly feature-packed.
 Here’s the lowdown on what you can do with it and how it fits specific needs.

-With unlimited pages and blocks, you can organize your workspace just the way you like.
+- Unlimited Pages and Blocks With unlimited pages and blocks, you can organize your workspace just the way you like.
 Use it to manage a to-do list, keep a journal, or handle project tasks.
 Your creativity is the only limit.
+For example, freelancers can use it to track projects with deadlines.
+They can also design client templates and brainstorm in a dedicated space.
+This is all possible (and free!) with Notion.

-While the Notion Free Plan is geared toward personal use, you can still invite up to 10 guest collaborators to share your workspace.
+- Basic Collaboration for Individuals and Small Teams While the Notion Free Plan is geared toward personal use, you can still invite up to 10 guest collaborators to share your workspace.
 This makes it great for small teams managing one-off projects, like creating a presentation or designing a campaign.

-Notion provides built-in templates to save you time.
+- Templates for Every Need Notion provides built-in templates to save you time.
 From project management trackers to habit planners, every individual user or small team will find something ready to go.
 You can adapt these templates for whatever you need, without building workflows from scratch.

 2. Notion Plus Plan

 You’ll also enjoy expanded options for collaboration, with up to 100 guest collaborators.
 This plan works best for small teams with growing needs.
+Note that full Notion AI access is not included on this plan — you’ll get limited trial access to AI features.

 3. Notion Business Plan